My Tomato Passata Replacement is the perfect alternative to add to all those recipes that call for tinned tomatoes when tomatoes are off the table…

 I’m not game to ‘officially’ reintroduce nightshades for two reasons.
 The first is that Hidradenitis Suppurativa (HS) sufferers (that’s me!) tend to be particularly sensitive to them; and second, a fellow HS comrade-in-arms recently suggested to me that, when it comes to nightshades, “the dose makes the poison”.
 So, I’m limiting my nightshade consumption to when I’m not so in control of the ingredients in recipes.

 In my past life, I was a lover of ratatouille.
 In my opinion, the perfect veggie accompaniment.
 But full of eggplant, capsicum and tomatoes… ALL nightshades.*

-And, my go-to BEST EVER Ragu Bolognese, like most good Italian meat sauces, has a generous helping of tomatoes.
+And, my pre-AIP, go-to Ragu Bolognese recipe, like most good Italian meat sauces, has a generous helping of tomatoes.
 I used to always have a stash of portion-sized ragu in my freezer.
 The perfect last-minute meal stand-by… But, since going nightshade-free that is no longer an option.